outscal/Patrolling-Enemies-Project-Instructions/Chap05-Conclusion.md

 ## What's next

-Think of other ways enemy can patrol, for example, in a vertical platform, enemeies need to be attached to the platform and move up and down instead of left and right.
+Think of other ways enemy can patrol, for example, in a vertical platform, enemies need to be attached to the platform and move up and down instead of left and right.

 You can continue by adding a health and damage system in your game - [Unity Health and Damage System](https://academy.outscal.com/unity2d-project-health-and-damage-system/)